 These investments are expected to contribute to job creation, especially in sectors with high added value, and to the improvement of the competitiveness of the regional economy by supporting SMEs.
 The programme focuses on Objectives 1-4, complying with the requirements of thematic concentration and with the guidelines issued by the Directorate-General for Community Funds.

 - Thematic Objective 1.
-Enhance research, technological development and innovation.
-(45,4%)
+Enhancing research, technological development and innovation (45,4%)

 - Thematic Objective 2.
 Improving the use, quality and access to ICTs.
 (20.5%)

 - Thematic Objective 3.
 Improving the competitiveness of SMEs.
 (16%)

 - Thematic Objective 4.
 Encourage the shift to a low carbon economy in all sectors (11,1%).